particle-iot/docs/src/content/reference/device-os/firmware.md

 The results is 0 (`SYSTEM_ERROR_NONE`) on success, or a non-zero error code on failure.

-LESC is not supported at this time so you will probably not need to use this function.
+LESC pairing is supported in Device OS 3.1 and later only.

 #### BLE.setPairingPasskey()